-The Township's response to the finding identified in our audit is described in the accompanying Schedule of Findings and Responses.
-The Township's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+The Township's responses to the findings identified in our audit is described in the accompanying Schedule of Findings and Responses.
+The Township's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.